Bangladesh Rural Electrification Board

 The Bangladesh Rural Electrification Board or BREB, is a government organization in Dhaka, Bangladesh and is responsible for rural electrification.
 It is the largest power distribution organization in Bangladesh.
 BREB has brought all the 461 upazilas on the electricity grid under 100% electrification.
 Major General S M Zia-Ul-Azim is the present chairman of the board.

 History

 The Rural Electrification Board was established in 1977.
-It implements electrification of rural areas in Bangladesh and builds electrics lines and sub stations.
-It counterpart Bangladesh Power Development Board manages electric distribution in urban areas.
-Rural electrification councils in a subsidiary of the board and acts as a consumer cooperative.
+It implements electrification of rural areas in Bangladesh and builds electric lines and sub stations.
+Its counterpart Bangladesh Power Development Board manages electric distribution in urban areas.
+Rural electrification council in a subsidiary of the board and acts as a consumer cooperative.
 The board has expanded rural electric connections rapidly.
 It has taken some market shares of solar energy.

 Board members

 There are 12 member of board.